DennisFaucher/networkflowlucid/README.md

 ![Lucid Lines](https://github.com/DennisFaucher/networkflowlucid/blob/main/images/Lucid%20CSV%20Flows.png)

 Import this CSV file as data to create a process diagram and you will see black host circles conected by black port lines.
 Move the hosts around in the chart as needed for readability and the lines will follow.
+Format to your liking and you should have a flow diagram like mine.

 # Thank You

+Thank you for taking the time to read this post.
+I learned quite a bit working through this process and am sharing to make the process easier for others.
+I welcome any feedback, questions, or areas for improvement.